 Themes of Love, Choice, and Consequence

-The story explores how desperation can lead us to make deals we don't fully understand.
-Evangeline's journey becomes a meditation on the difference between possessive love and selfless love.
+The story explores how desperation leads us to make deals we don't fully understand.
+Evangeline's journey asks a pointed question: when does fighting for love become selfish?
 The book asks difficult questions: Is it love if you have to force it?
 What are you willing to sacrifice to keep someone?
-When does fighting for love become selfish?

 Garber weaves fairy tale elements throughout without making them feel juvenile.
-The magical contracts and curses serve as metaphors for how our choices create unintended consequences.
-The Fates represent temptation—they offer what we think we want while hiding what it will actually cost us.
+The magical contracts and curses stand in for how our choices create unintended consequences — the Fates offer exactly what we ask for, then collect a price we never agreed to pay.

 The theme of agency runs throughout the narrative.
-Evangeline must learn to make active choices rather than letting others decide her fate.
-This message resonates particularly well for young adult readers navigating their own questions about independence and self-determination.
+Evangeline must learn to make active choices rather than letting the Fates decide her future.
+That arc lands with particular force for younger readers still working out the difference between independence and self-determination.

 Where Magic Meets Reality Check